fanpu/website/_pages/about.md

 My other academic interests include complexity theory, programming language theory, and mathematics.

-In my free time, I enjoy bouldering, running, reading textbooks, watching anime, and playing Genshin Impact.
+In my free time, I enjoy bouldering, running, reading textbooks, watching anime, playing Genshin Impact, and cosplaying at anime conventions.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.

 I grew up in my hometown Singapore before moving to the US for college.
 I try to go back and visit once a year.

 Feel free to reach out to me at fzeng[dot]andrew[dot]cmu[dot]edu.
 Unfortunately,